CSPforJAVA/jcspDemos/README.md

 This project also uses the junit Testing Framework.

-To build the demonstrations download the source from https://github.com/CSPforJAVA/jcspDemos
+To build the demonstrations download the JCSP Demonstration source from https://github.com/CSPforJAVA/jcspDemos

-The build.gradle file will build using the JCSP library version 1.1.2 that uses is downloaded from JitPack:
+The build.gradle file will build using the JCSP library version 1.1.2 that is downloaded from JitPack:
 <pre>
 repositories {